Volunteer with us for 1 week 2 weeks 2 months

 Our volunteer accommodation is in our main house.
 All of the comfortable beds have pillows, linen and a mosquito net.
 We have 2 bed and 3 bed rooms.

-Our bathrooms are seperated in to male and female and are clean and tidy.
+Our bathrooms are separated into male and female and are clean and tidy.
 There is a shower and flushing toilet, however we try to conserve all the water we can on the island and if the water is high enough you can swim in the river!

 Depending on the number of volunteers, you may need to share a room with another person.